Juniper/contrail/doc/convert.md

 # Convert command

-You can import/export configuraion data using contrailutil convert command.
+You can import/export configuration data using contrailutil convert command.
-This command can be used for backup, database migraion and testing.
+This command can be used for backup, database migration and testing.

 Here is a supported input type list.